Root canal cost with private health insurance

 How much does root canal treatment cost in Australia?

-Root canal treatments will vary for different patients; therefore, the above prices should be considered a guide.
-Your root canal therapy may exceed or be cheaper than the costs listed here.
+Root canal treatments will vary by patient; therefore, the above prices should be considered a guide.
+Your root canal therapy may cost more or less than the amounts listed here, and there may be additional costs for other treatments.

 Does private health insurance cover root canals?